rcsh1/developer-site/README.md

 <div align="center">
   <h2>About Cobo</h2>
   <p align="left">
-  Cobo is a globally trusted leader in digital asset custody solutions.
+  Cobo is a trusted leader in digital asset custody and wallet infrastructure solutions.
+Founded in 2017 by blockchain pioneers, Cobo is trusted by more than 500 organizations worldwide, safeguarding billions of dollars in assets with a zero-incident security track record.

-  As the world’s first omni-custody platform, Cobo offers the full spectrum of solutions from full custody, co-managed MPC custody, to fully decentralized custody as well as wallet-as-a-service, advanced DeFi investment tools and an off-exchange settlement network.
-  Trusted by over 500 institutions with billions in assets under custody, Cobo inspires confidence in digital asset ownership by enabling safe and efficient management of digital assets and interactions with Web 3.0.
-  Cobo is SOC2 Type 1 and Type 2-compliance-certified and licensed in 5 jurisdictions.
+  Today, Cobo provides the industry’s only unified digital asset wallet platform that integrates all 4 wallet technologies in one place – Custodial Wallets, MPC Wallets, Smart Contract Wallets, and Exchange Wallets.
+By combining a comprehensive suite of wallet solutions with advanced risk controls and developer tools, Cobo empowers organizations and developers to innovate and scale with ease.

+  Visit [Cobo](www.cobo.com) for more information.
   </p>
 </div>